meichengg/vitype/TELEX_RULES.md

 When a word is detected as foreign (invalid Vietnamese syllable), the engine enters **foreign mode** for the rest of the word.
 While in foreign mode:

 - All transform keys (`dd`, tone keys, `w` compounds) are treated as literal characters.
-- Transform behavior resumes after a word boundary (space or punctuation).
+- Transform behavior resumes after a word boundary (whitespace, punctuation, or digit).

 ---